Box Making Core :: Basic Structures

 - Scoring and Folding Paper

-- Options for combing and augmenting these basic structures
+- Options for combining and augmenting these basic structures

 Materials to Bring: Optional and available at SFCB for use during class: X-acto knife, glue brush, bone folder, straight edge, scissors.